General terms and conditions e-bike to go

 - The use of the Bike is at the Lessee’s own risk.

 - E-bike to go will inspect the Bike for damage (including theft or loss of the Bike and/or parts thereof) when it is returned.
-If the Bike is damaged, the damage is presumed to have been caused by the Lessee and any costs for repairs or replacement are at the Lessee’s expense, unless the Lessee can prove that the damage was already there when the agreement started or should otherwise be at the expense of E-bike to go.
+If the Bike is damaged, the damage is presumed to have been caused by the Lessee.
+In the case of a Smart subscription (not Smart Plus or Premium), any costs for repairs or replacement are at the Lessee’s expense, unless the Lessee can prove that the damage was already there when the agreement started or should otherwise be at the expense of E-bike to go.
 E-bike applies the following table for cases of damage (amounts include VAT):

 Mudguard (bent, damaged)